stephencweiss/stephencharlesweiss.com/content/blog/2019-07-20/gatsby-source-filesystem.md

 ...
 }
 ```
 Notice that the configuration gives it a name (optional) and a path.
-The path is just `posts` in this case because I’m only trying to resolve the directory in the root _also_ named `posts`.
+The path is just `posts` in this case because I'm only trying to resolve the directory in the root _also_ named `posts`.
 ```zsh
 .
 ├── LICENSE